 (Optional) You can add the swag detail to the dress if you like the look of it.
-I used a 2.5 inch circle cutter and a 1 inch circle cutter as shown to make a doughnut shape.
+I used a 2.5-inch circle cutter and a 1-inch circle cutter as shown to make a doughnut shape.

 Then use your X-Acto knife to cut a back opening and carve four petal shapes.

-Tip: Mark the eyes lightly with pencil first to make sure you like the placement.
+Tip: Mark the eyes lightly with a pencil first to make sure you like the placement.
 Then go over them with the marker.